 As with so much that Google does, however, they also offer a great opportunity.

 Featured snippets began to appear a few years ago as Google would pull a topic summary and illustration directly from Wikipedia for certain topics.

 This was a perfect match for Google, since materials on Wikipedia are open source – there’s no need to pay to license them or even credit contributors in most cases.
 Plus, most people have come to see Wikipedia as a useful resource.

 Gradually, these featured snippets started to appear for a wider range of queries and expand into different sources.

 For example, if you search for a particular celebrity, you may get a rich snippet including biographical information directly from his or her website rather than Wikipedia.

 Snippets were originally confined to biographical and encyclopedia-style topics.

-In fact, CTR for the first organic result falls below 20% when a Featured Snippet is shown!
+In fact, clickthrough rates for the first organic result falls below 20 percent when a featured snippet is shown!